 The modern classification scheme divides the order of Carnivora into sixteen living families.
-In North America, these include Felidae, Canidae, Mustelidae, Ursidae, Odobenidae, Otariidae, Phocidae, Mephitidae, Mustelidae and Procyonidae.
+In North America, these include Felidae, Canidae, Mustelidae, Ursidae, Odobenidae, Otariidae, Phocidae, Mephitidae, Mustelidae, and Procyonidae.

-Family Nimravidae: False sabre-tooth cats (Extinct)
+Family Nimravidae: False saber-tooth cats (Extinct)

-Aeluroidea: Cats, mongoose, Hyenas and Civets (Extinct)
+Aeluroidea: Cats, mongoose, Hyenas, and Civets (Extinct)

-Family Nandiniidae: False sabre-tooth cats (Extinct)
+Family Nandiniidae: False saber-tooth cats (Extinct)

 Family Felida: Cats

 Family Prionodontidae: Asiatic Linsangs (Not found in North America)

 Family Viverridea: Civets (Not found in North America)